cyberw01f/caloriesCalculator/README.md

 # kalories
-Android application to calculate your required TDEE , Macros , BMI and other related infromation
+A very simple android application to calculate and track your required TDEE , BMR , BMI and other related infromation